 - Per Diem - $55

 Please be aware of the following updates and changes affecting University Travel:

 The State of Oklahoma has passed legislation that impacts travel reimbursements.
-These changes are so new that the Statewide Accounting Manual does not include them.
 Provided are important highlights from HB 2435, 2619, and 2704:

 - Travel claims and vouchers may now cover more than 30 days.
 However, one claim cannot cover more than one fiscal year.

 - Rather than using map mileage for travel between cities and vicinity miles within a locality, the traveler must track actual business miles based on a recognized GPS system.
 (We recognize that for some travel GPS is not currently available and that occasionally minor detours are necessary.
 GPS miles should be used when available.)

 - When GPS is not available, actual miles per the odometer will suffice as long as no personal miles are included and every travel point is documented.

 - Travel claim must include a log of each location of travel and the associated miles.

 - For agencies that have travelers that drive over the state but not to specific addresses, a description of the destination will suffice (e.g. ‘2 miles north of Ada’).